 Magnesium Malate and Chelate seem to be the most popular among thyroid patients, so I’ve provided a link to Magnesium Malate here: Magnesium Malate

 Without question, iodine is the most controversial mineral when it comes to thyroid health.
 Some say to supplement, others say not to.
 It is required by the thyroid gland in order to make the thyroid hormone T4, though, and not enough Iodine can actually cause hypothyroidism.
 Iodine is required for the normal process of metabolisation of cells and is needed for a normally functioning thyroid – the production mechanisms of thyroid hormones.
 You can present with a goitre if you’re lacking in iodine due to thyroid cells enlarging.

 As recommended by Natural Endocrine Solutions here, for anyone who wants to try supplementing iodine, it is first recommended getting your levels tested, and then if it shows you’re iodine deficient, to start with a small dosage, along with taking antioxidants such as selenium and vitamin C, and magnesium.

-If you are looking to try iodine, you can find it on Amazon here: Lugols Iodine – a 12% Solution 30ml.
+If you are looking for iodine, you can find it on Amazon here: Lugol’s Iodine.

-You can also find a list of recommended supplements to think about here, but please do not supplement unless you’ve confirmed low/deficient levels.
+You can also find a list of recommended supplements to think about here, but please do not supplement unless you’ve confirmed low or deficient levels.
 Doing so can do more harm than good and you should always consult your doctor first.

 Is there one really good multivitamin that incorporate all that’s needed in effective doses?